amirabbas-gh/eslint-codemods/README.md

 ---

-Official <FRAMEWORK_OR_SDK_OR_ORG> codemods to help users adopt new features and handle breaking changes with ease.
+Official eslint codemods to help users adopt new features and handle breaking changes with ease.

 Community contributions are welcome and appreciated!
 Check open issues for codemods to build, or open a new one if something’s missing.
 See the [contribution guide](./CONTRIBUTING.md) for details.